-Workday Adaptive Planning continues to deliver improvements to the software through each release, and has maintained its position as a top performer on sites like Gartner, TrustRadius and G2 crowd for its features and high customer satisfaction rating.
+Workday Adaptive Planning continues to improve the software through each release.
+It has maintained its position as a top performer on sites like Gartner, TrustRadius and G2 crowd for its features and high customer satisfaction rating.

 - Get a breakdown of the latest features and functionalities added

 - Decide what can be implemented for your organisation

 Read the latest Workday Adaptive Planning release notes below.
 Alternatively, select any version from the history in the table of contents:

 Workday Release 2021 R2 – Review: September 2021

 Reporting interfaceIn the Workday release 2021R2, the reporting overview page has seen some great enhancements and is now more aligned with Workday.
 Workday users will notice that the reporting overview page will automatically land on the favourites folder.
 In addition to the existing folders, a new folder called “All” has been created.
 This folder holds all reports within the interface and can be searched to help locate reports, regardless of the folder they sit under.

 Enhanced OfficeConnect reports functionality.In the 2021R2 release, the expand elements feature has been enhanced by allowing users to apply and expand in one click.
 By right-clicking on an element from the reporting pane, users can select Apply and Expand to add the expanded elements to a row or column.
 Alternatively, users can also use Apply and Expand from the OfficeConnect menu.
 In addition, users can now exclude the uncategorised and “only” elements from an expansion through workbook properties.